Density of rainbow triangles and properly colored $K_4$'s: New Results

 Note that the non-multicolor version of the tetrahedron problem also seems to be new, but solving it likely requires different methods.

-\begin{problem} Given $N$ lines in $\mathbb{R}^3$, what is the maximum number tetrahedra that they determine? \end{problem} The answer to Problem \ref{prob:tet} likely comes from planes; that is, $k$ planes generate $N=\binom{k}{2}$ lines, which generate $\binom{k}{4}$ tetrahedra.
+\begin{problem} Given $N$ lines in $\mathbb{R}^3$, what is the maximum number tetrahedra that they determine? \end{problem} It is natural to think that the answer to Problem~\ref{prob:tet} comes from planes; that is, $k$ planes generate $N=\binom{k}{2}$ lines, which generate $\binom{k}{4} = (\frac 16 + o(1))N^2$ tetrahedra.
+However, similarly to the multicolored setting, there is a better construction.
+Let $L_1$ and $L_2$ be two skew lines in $\mathbb R^3$.
+Select $n$ points on each line, and join these two sets of $n$ points with a $K_{n,n}$.
+Every $C_4$ in this $K_{n,n}$ gives a tetrahedron.
+There are $N = n^2 + 2$ lines and $\binom n2^2 = (\frac 14 + o(1)) N^2$ tetrahedra.
+We can see that this second construction is not generically induced, as a point may belong to $n+1$ lines.